11BelowStudio/HECC-IT/Documentation for HECC-IT/HECC-SPECC.md

         * The declaration for the next passage
         * The end of the file.
     * Leading/trailing blank lines in the multi-line comment will be omitted by OH-HECC.

+If you want to see some premade .hecc code, there's some at the end of this document.
+But first, we need to talk about **HECC-IT**

+# Using HECC-IT with your .hecc code

+## Opening HECC-IT

+Please ensure that your computer has Java 8 installed on it.

 ## And now, some example HECC code